+The model discussed in Section \ref{sec:ar1model} is useful to illustrate the main stylized facts of the fixed-event forecasting problem. \cite{PattonTimmermann2011} estimate the model's parameters and use the model for predicting the distribution of forecast errors as a function of $h$.
+While conceptually appealing, estimation is challenging in practice, with parameter estimates differing markedly across estimation methods \citep[see][Table 2]{PattonTimmermann2011}.
+Addressing these challenges seems unnecessary in the current setup, where interest lies on forecasting (as opposed to interpreting the model's structural parameters).
+In the following, we therefore focus on empirical models that are considerably simpler to implement and are less restrictive in terms of functional form assumptions.
+In the simulation experiments from Section \ref{sec:sim}, we demonstrate that these empirical methods perform well even when the true data-generating process is given by the model from Section \ref{sec:ar1model}.

-We next discuss various models for forecast errors.
-To simplify model building, we assume that the distribution of $e_t|\mathcal{F}_{t,h}$ is a function of $h$ alone, i.e. that $\mathbb{P}(e_t \le z|\mathcal{F}_{t-h}) = \int_{-\infty}^z dF_h(z),$ where $F_h$ is a distribution that depends on $h$ but is constant over time.
-This assumption is satisfied, among others, for the benchmark time series model from the previous section.
-From a pragmatic perspective, the assumption is motivated by the paucity of data in our empirical analysis, to the effect that estimating elaborate conditional distributions does not seem promising.
-However, we retain the dependence on $h$, which we expect to be a major determinant of forecast error distributions, with larger values for $h$ corresponding to larger forecast errors (in absolute terms).\\
+To simplify model building, we assume that the distribution of $e_{t,h}|\mathcal{F}_{t,h}$ is a function of $h$ alone, i.e. that $\mathbb{P}(e_{t,h} \le z|\mathcal{F}_{t-h}) = \int_{-\infty}^z dF_h(z),$ where $F_h$ is a distribution that depends on $h$ but is constant over time.
+This assumption is satisfied, for example, for the steady state version of the autoregressive model from Section \ref{sec:ar1model}.\footnote{Here `steady state' means that a sequence of initial observations has been removed, so that the prior mean and variance for the initial state vector become irrelevant. } From a pragmatic perspective, the assumption of a time-invariant conditional distribution function is motivated by the paucity of data in our empirical analysis, which implies that estimating elaborate conditional distributions does not seem promising.
+However, we retain the dependence on $h$, which we expect to be a major determinant of forecast error distributions, with larger values of $h$ corresponding to more variable forecast errors.

-Furthermore, rather than considering the entire error distribution $F_h$, we focus on prediction intervals as a simple yet useful summary of forecast uncertainty.
-A prediction interval is of the form $[F_h^{-1}(\alpha_l), F_h^{-1}(\alpha_u)]$, with $0 < \alpha_l < \alpha_u < 1$ denoting quantile levels.
-Our notation here assumes that $F_h$ is strictly increasing and hence invertible, which corresponds to $e_{t,h}|\mathcal{F}_{t,h}$ being continuously distributed.
-While plausible, the latter assumption is not important for our analysis, and we make it for ease of exposition.\\

-In the following, we describe three modeling approaches.
-In view of small available samples of past forecast errors, all of them are relatively simple.
-That said, the strength and type of assumptions considered differ across approaches.\\

-Our first approach is based on the benchmark model from Section \ref{sec:tsbm}.
-The latter model implies that